jondubois/proper-skip-list/README.md

 # proper-skip-list
 A fast skip list implementation which supports fetching and deleting multiple adjacent entries at a time.
+It's ideal for efficiently storing and fetching ordered data.

 ## Installation